makspaderin/vue-workshop/README.md

 This answer ties in with the previous question: *How do I edit the responses given by the Cloubi APIs in the Node.js development server?*.
 Because the Node.js server, that is run with the `npm run dev`-command only uses a dummy API, it can sometimes behave drastically differently from the actual Cloubi APis.
 It is heavily encouraged that the theme is deployed for API integration and testing.

 ### The navigation menu is not like the other components in the theme frame.
-What is up with it?
+Why?

 Navigation menu pages are implemented as a separate component that is rendered direcly into the content response by the server.
 Therefore it does not need to be explicitly injected by the frame or the theme, when the page is changed.
 In this theme the component that replaces the default content is the `CloubiThemeMenu`-component.
 It is set as the renderer for the navigation content type in `src/script.js`.